AngelaYu-3/AngelaYu-3/README.md

 ## Hi, I'm Angela! 👩🏻‍💻

 I am a President's Scholar at the University of Maryland, College Park pursuing a Computer Engineering BS.
-I am interested in embedded and distributed systems, ML, and AI security & ethics.
+I am interested in distributed systems, ML, and AI security & ethics.

 Check out the pinned repositories to view some of my projects!